-Our WordPress SEO plugin has a Social section where you can set and even preview your Facebook post when you use Premium.
-Make sure to use a high-quality image, like the original image you use in the post, as higher quality / larger images tend to be used by the social platforms more often.
+Our Yoast SEO plugin has a Social section where you can set and even – in the Premium version – preview your Facebook post.
+Make sure you use a high-quality image, like the original image you used in the post, as the social platforms use higher quality/larger images more often than not.
 If you have set this up correctly, and it doesn’t work, try to flush Facebook’s cache in the URL Debugger.

 Twitter Cards do the same for Twitter and are also generated by our plugin.

-Let me be honest, this is a pet peeve of mine.
-Images shouldn’t break the left reading line.
-I’m sure there are studies about this but I’m taking full responsibility for this myself: I just really don’t like it when text starts on the right of an image, only to jump below the image later:
+This is one of my pet peeves: Images should never break the left reading line.
+I’m sure there are studies backing this up, but for me it’s personal.
+I just really don’t like it when text starts to the right of an image, only to jump to the left the next image down:

-If an image is used that is the same width as your textual column, that would be no problem.
-It will even help emphasizing the image more.
+If you use an image at the same width as your text column, that’s fine and it will even help emphasize the image more.

-Note that this has absolutely nothing to do with image SEO, but I saw an opportunity to express my opinion and used it :) I think it’s bad for user experience.
-Just to please me: don’t.
-Thanks a lot for that.
+I’ll be honest: this has absolutely nothing to do with image SEO, but I saw the chance to express my opinion and used it!
+I think it’s bad for user experience.
+So, just to please me: don’t do this.
+Thanks, I appreciate it.

 XML image sitemaps

 If you are a web developer, you might wonder about XML image sitemaps.
-I’d rather say images in XML sitemaps.
+I’d prefer to describe this as images in XML sitemaps.
 Google is pretty clear about this:

 To give Google information about images on your site, you’ll need to add image-specific tags to a sitemap.
 You can use a separate sitemap to list images, or you can add image information to an existing sitemap.
 Use the method that works for you!

 Every now and then, people ask us about XML image sitemaps.
-We don’t generate these in our plugin, but as Google states, instead, these images are included in the page or post sitemaps.
-Just scroll down in our post sitemap and find that we have added images to all our latest posts (there is a column telling you that).
-Adding images to your XML sitemaps help Google index your images, so be sure to do so for better image SEO.
+We don’t generate these in our plugin, but follow Google’s advice and include them in the page or post sitemaps.
+Just scroll down in our post sitemap and you’ll see we have added images to all our latest posts (there is a column just for that).
+Adding images to your XML sitemaps helps Google index your images, so be sure to do so for better image SEO.

 Image SEO is the sum of a number of elements.
-With Google being able to recognize elements in the image better every day, it makes sense to make sure the image and all elements contribute to user experience as well as SEO.
-It would be foolish to try to fool Google.
+With Google getting better at recognizing elements in images every day, it makes sense to make sure the image and all its elements contribute to a good user experience as well as SEO.
+It would be foolish to try to kid Google.

 - Use a relevant image that matches your text

-- Pick the right file name for your image
+- Pick a good file name for your image

-- Make sure image dimension match the image size as displayed
+- Make sure image dimensions match the image size as displayed

 - Reduce file size for faster loading